ibm-cloud-docs/transit-gateway/adding-gateway.md

 - **GATEWAY_ID**: ID of the gateway that the new connection will be on.
 - **--name**: Name for the new connection.
 - **--network-type**: Network type of the connection.
 Values are `vpc`, `directlink`, or `classic`.
 - **--network-id**: ID of the network connection.
 For classic, do not set a value.
-For VPC and directlink, use the CRN.
+For `vpc` and `directlink`, use the CRN.
 To find the CRN of a VPC:

    ```sh
    ibmcloud is vpc VPC_ID --json